SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ## nginx as reverse proxy

-We use nginx as a reverse proxy to forward the HTTP requests for pulling docker images from the on-premise Docker registry using connectivity proxy and Cloud Connector.
+We use Nginx as a reverse proxy to forward the HTTP requests for pulling Docker images from the on-premise Docker registry using connectivity proxy and Cloud Connector.

 It is exposed as the `NodePort` service.
 This exposes the Service on the Kubernetes worker node on a port.
 Kubelet is a component running on each Kubernetes worker node.
 Among other tasks, it is responsible for pulling the Docker images.